software-competence-center-hagenberg/DSL-Code-Completion/README.md

 # DSL-Code-Completion
-DSL-Code-Completion

 This repository contains the preprocessing and training code for the paper "Using AI-Based Code Completion for Domain Specific Languages".
 We investigated machine learning architectures and adapted two architectures to fit TTI input files.
 The first one is Pythia.

-Svyatkovskiy, A., Zhao, Y., Fu, S., Sundaresan, N.: Pythia: AI-assisted code completion system.
+Svyatkovskiy, A., Zhao, Y., Fu, S., Sundaresan, N.: Pythia: AI-assisted code completion system. </br>
 In: Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining. p.
 2727–2735.
 KDD ’19, Association for Computing Machinery, New York, NY, USA (2019)

 The training and preprocessing code for the pythia implementation is based on https://github.com/motykatomasz/Pythia-AI-code-completion.
 Second, we evaluated Code Completion Neural Attention and Pointer Networks (NAPN).

-Li, J., Wang, Y., King, I., Lyu, M.R.: Code completion with neural attention and pointer networks.
+Li, J., Wang, Y., King, I., Lyu, M.R.: Code completion with neural attention and pointer networks. </br>
 In: Proceedings of the 27th International Joint Conference on Artificial Intelligence. p.
 4159–4165.
 IJCAI’18, AAAI Press (2018)